rdivyanshu/rdivyanshu.github.io/mds/2023/04/quantile-sketching.md

 ---
 title: A bit on Quantile Sketching
+date-meta: 2023-04-16
+description-meta: How to calculate percentiles without using too much memory ?
 ---

 As part of production monitoring it is standard practice to measure `p95`, `p99` latencies.
 We also want to query